carljohnson1992/discord-bot/README.md

-`!question what is the capitol city of canada?`
+`!question what is the capital city of Canada?`

     @nehero, Ottowa, Ontario, Canada